Abstract Factory in Swift

 Abstract Factory is a creational design pattern, which solves the problem of creating entire product families without specifying their concrete classes.

-The client code calls creational methods of a factory object instead of creating products directly with a constructor call (
+The client code calls the creation methods of a factory object instead of creating products directly with a constructor call (

 new operator).
-Since a factory corresponds to a single products variant, all its products will be compatible.
+Since a factory corresponds to a single product variant, all its products will be compatible.

 Client code works with factories and products only through their abstract interfaces.
-It allows the same client code work with different products.
-You just create a new concrete factory class and pass it to client code.
+This lets the client code work with any product variants, created by the factory object.
+You just create a new concrete factory class and pass it to the client code.

-- If you can’t figure out the difference between various factory patterns and concepts, then read our Factory Comparison guide.
+If you can’t figure out the difference between various factory patterns and concepts, then read our Factory Comparison.